Abstraction Health

 Safety summary

-Fish oil is generally considered well-tolerated at commonly used doses, with one included RCT specifically examining perioperative bleeding risk — a known theoretical concern at higher doses.
-Users taking blood-thinning medications or preparing for surgery should consult a healthcare provider before supplementing.
+Fish oil is generally considered well-tolerated at commonly used doses, but at least one included RCT specifically investigated perioperative bleeding risk, suggesting caution may be warranted for individuals undergoing surgery or taking blood-thinning medications.
+People in these situations should consult a healthcare provider before supplementing.

 Studies (20)